s4ke/Master-Thesis/src/md/003-motivation.md

 restrictive as Monads [@HughesArrows].

 This is why in this thesis
-we will explain how an Arrow based parallel Haskell can be achieved.
+we will explain how a parallel Haskell based on parallel Arrows (PArrows) can be achieved.
-We do however not want to re-invent parallelism, though, as we only provide an Arrow based type class and use it as an interface to wrap around existing parallel Haskells instead of introducing yet another new low-level parallel backend.
+We do however not want to re-invent parallelism, though, as we only provide an Arrow based type class hosting an Arrow combinator `parEvalN :: [arr a b] -> arr [a] [b]` that turns a list of Arrows into a singular parallel Arrow.
+We use this class as an interface to wrap around existing parallel Haskells instead of introducing yet another new low-level parallel backend.
 For this thesis we have chosen three of the most important parallel Haskells:
 GpH [@Trinder1996; @Trinder1998a] for its simplicity,
 the `Par` Monad [@par-monad; @Foltzer:2012:MPC:2398856.2364562] to represent a monadic DSL, and Eden [@eden; @Loogen2012] as a